Lilicus1993/Hello-World/README.md

 Hi There!

 I'm Anja and I'm trying to learn how to code.
 This is my first step in the process!
 Wish me luck.
-This is my first time setupping up with GitHub and I'm stoked!
+This is my first time setting up with GitHub and I'm stoked!